Skyward Specialty Insurance (SKWD)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-Skyward Specialty Insurance currently has $119.6 million of debt and $961.4 million of shareholder's equity on its balance sheet, and over the past four quarters, has averaged a debt-to-equity ratio of 0.1×.
+Skyward Specialty Insurance currently has $120 million of debt and $1.01 billion of shareholder's equity on its balance sheet, and over the past four quarters, has averaged a debt-to-equity ratio of 0.1×.
 We think this is safe and raises no red flags.
 In general, we’re comfortable with any ratio below 1.0× for an insurance business.
 Anything below 0.5× is a bonus.

-10. Key Takeaways from Skyward Specialty Insurance’s Q3 Results
+11. Key Takeaways from Skyward Specialty Insurance’s Q4 Results

-We were impressed by how significantly Skyward Specialty Insurance blew past analysts’ net premiums earned expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
-Zooming out, we think this was a solid print.
-The stock traded up 4.2% to $46.85 immediately following the results.
+We were impressed by how significantly Skyward Specialty Insurance blew past analysts’ book value per share expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Zooming out, we think this was a good print with some key areas of upside.
+The stock remained flat at $47.50 immediately following the results.

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in Skyward Specialty Insurance.

-Skyward Specialty Insurance is one of the best insurance companies out there.
-To begin with, its revenue growth was exceptional over the last four years, and its growth over the next 12 months is expected to accelerate.
-On top of that, its net premiums earned growth was exceptional over the last four years, and its astounding EPS growth over the last two years shows its profits are trickling down to shareholders.
+There are several reasons why we think Skyward Specialty Insurance is a great business.
+For starters, its revenue growth was exceptional over the last four years and is expected to accelerate over the next 12 months.
+And while its BVPS growth was weak over the last four years, its net premiums earned growth was exceptional over the last four years.
+Additionally, Skyward Specialty Insurance’s astounding EPS growth over the last two years shows its profits are trickling down to shareholders.

-Skyward Specialty Insurance’s P/B ratio based on the next 12 months is 1.9x.
-Looking across the spectrum of insurance businesses, Skyward Specialty Insurance’s fundamentals clearly illustrate it’s a special business.
-We like the stock at this price.
+Skyward Specialty Insurance’s P/B ratio based on the next 12 months is 1.7x.
+Looking at the insurance landscape today, Skyward Specialty Insurance’s fundamentals really stand out, and we like it at this price.